AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: Abstract

 \section{Abstract}

 Developing high-performing predictive models for large tabular data sets is a challenging task.
-The state-of-the-art methods are based on expert-developed model ensembles from different supervised learning methods.
-Recently, automated machine learning (AutoML) is emerging as a promising approach to automate predictive model development.
-Neural architecture search (NAS) is an AutoML approach that generates and evaluates multiple neural network architectures concurrently and improves the accuracy of the generated models iteratively.
+Neural architecture search (NAS) is an AutoML approach that generates and evaluates multiple neural networks with different architectures concurrently to automatically discover an high performing model.
 A key issue in NAS, particularly for large data sets, is the large computation time required to evaluate each generated architecture.
-While data-parallel training is a promising approach that can address this issue, its use within NAS is difficult.
-For different data sets, the data-parallel training settings such as the number of parallel processes, learning rate, and batch size need to be adapted to achieve high accuracy and reduction in training time.
-To that end, we have developed AgEBO-Tabular, an approach to combine aging evolution (AgE), a parallel NAS method that searches over neural architecture space, and an asynchronous Bayesian optimization method for tuning the hyperparameters of the data-parallel training simultaneously.
-We demonstrate the efficacy of the proposed method to generate high-performing neural network models for large tabular benchmark data sets.
-Furthermore, we demonstrate that the automatically discovered neural network models using our method outperform the state-of-the-art AutoML ensemble models in inference speed by two orders of magnitude while reaching similar accuracy values.
+While data-parallel training has the potential to address this issue, a straightforward approach can result in significant loss of accuracy.
+To that end, we develop AgEBO-Tabular, which combines Aging Evolution (AE) to search over neural architectures and asynchronous Bayesian optimization (BO) to search over hyperparameters to adapt data-parallel training.
+We evaluate the efficacy of our approach on two large predictive modeling tabular data sets from the Exascale Computing Project-CANcer Distributed Learning Environment (ECP-CANDLE).